arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 It might be tempting to start reshaping by cutting off some columns from the right and pasting them at the bottom of the data frame -- using some complex rules about renaming things and how to stack the data.
 But we are going to first transform this wide-but-not-tidy data to long format, then take that long data and pour it into our desired shape.
 Remember -- usually you transform wide data to long not because that's the final form you want, but because it's a very versatile format you can convert to many useful shapes.

-Go on to the next page for more instructions!
+Go on to the next page for more instructions.

 ## Working With Our Biosample Data

 ### Preliminary work

 The data we're working with is tricky -- we have column names that are suffixed with `_1` and `_2`, and we have a column name, `subject_id`, that doesn't have a suffix.
-In a way, we kind of have two data frames stuck together, side by side.
-The values of all the `_1` belong to one event and the values of all the `_2` belong to another event.
+In a way, we have two data frames stuck together, side by side.
+The values of all the `_1` belong to one event and the values of all the `_2` belong to another event, separated in time.
 And `subject_id` applies to both groups!

 So one thing we'll need to do is separate the `_1` and `_2` events into two data frames, at least temporarily, and then use that data to turn wide data into long.